So you’re ready to take the plunge and do this thing!

 You can practice inserting the cup anytime — we recommend that you try inserting it without your period to leave the mess and added hassle behind as you get used to your new favorite period care accessory.

-Disinfecting your cup is so important, but you don’t want to melt the silicone, and if you boil it in a pot, that may happen.
+2. Disinfect the cup!
+Disinfecting your menstrual cup is so important, but you don’t want to melt the silicone, and if you boil it in a pot, that may happen.
 Use a cup or mug that you can repeatedly use to clean it, pour boiling water over it, and let it sit for 5 minutes.

-Rinse the cup with warm water, let it cool — and then, you’re ready to go.
+3. Rinse the cup with warm water, let it cool, and you’re ready to go.

-There are a few folds that you can try out!
+There are a few menstrual cup folds that you can try out!
 Depending on your physical makeup, you may find one works better than another.
 We’ll get to those in a minute.

-While it may take some practice, you can experience a better period with this amazing period care product.
+While figuring out how to insert a menstrual cup takes practice, you can experience a better period with this amazing period care product.
 With every fold, don’t be shy.
 Hold it firmly and work with authority.
 You’re going to show this thing who’s boss and feel completely in charge of your body by the end of the experience!

-7 Fold — Hold the cup with both hands, and squeeze to push together.
-Fold the right corner down, toward the stem, creating a tight 7-shape.
+Hold the cup with both hands, and squeeze to push the sides together.
+Fold the right corner down, toward the stem, creating a tight 7 fold for menstrual cup.
 This fold easily opens once inserted.

-Triangle — Hold the cup with both hands, and squeeze to push together.
+Hold the cup with both hands, and squeeze to push the sides together.
 Fold the right corner down to the bottom of the opposite side.

 Inserting Your Cup FAQs